 2. Popcorn Dodgeball

 Tape a line in the middle of a table.
 Assemble teams on opposite sides of the table.
 Give each team member a straw.
-Pile JOLLY TIME Pop Corn along the taped line.
+Pile popcorn along the taped line.

 Change it Up:

-- Race to see which team cleans up their side of the floor the quickest and give them a bonus point
+Race to see which team cleans up their side of the floor the quickest and give them bonus points

 3. Popcorn Pick-up